US Cash Products-Gasoline weakens as Irene fades

 Traders said the market for gasoline was better offered than bid for any-August material, with offers for F2 RBOB heard at 10.00 cents over the screen and notional buying interest seen closer to 9.00 cents over.

-The market had surged in the aftermath of Hurricane Irene as traders tried to determine where they stood for the balance of August and early September timings.
+The market had surged in the aftermath of Hurricane Irene as traders sorted through their logistics and tried to determine where they stood for the balance of August and early September timings.

-Harbor distillates continued to converge with the NYMEX heating oil futures contract, with any-August heating oil talked a half cent stronger at either side of 0.25 cent under and jet fuel pegged at 10.00/11.00 cents over.
+Harbor distillates continued to converge with the NYMEX heating oil futures contract, with any-August heating oil talked a quarter cent stronger at either side of 0.50 cent under and jet fuel pegged at 10.00/11.00 cents over.

-On the Gulf Coast, cash conventional gasoline and most distillate differentials slipped as their latest five-day lifting cycles scheduled to move on the Colonial Pipeline.
+On the Gulf Coast, cash conventional gasoline and most distillate differentials slipped on Monday as their latest five-day lifting cycles scheduled to move on the Colonial Pipeline.

 The Colonial, which transports refined products from the Gulf to the U.S. Northeast, was fully serving customers in the New York Harbor and Linden, New Jersey, after Hurricane Irene brought flooding and power outages to the region over the weekend.

-Gulf Coast conventional M2 gasoline differentials fell half a penny per gallon, while differentials for ultra-low sulfur diesel and jet fuel fell half a penny and a penny per gallon, respectively.
+Gulf Coast conventional M2 gasoline differentials fell a quarter cent per gallon, while differentials for ultra-low sulfur diesel and jet fuel each fell half a penny per gallon.

 Space is limited on the Colonial's main gasoline line to the U.S. Northeast because of allocations this month, but no such restrictions have been imposed on the main distillate line since mid-July.